rcjcooke/weltec-snake/README.md

 * Push button - https://github.com/sparkfun/SparkFun-Eagle-Libraries/blob/master/SparkFun-Switches.lbr

 ### Software
+A 3rd party LinkedList implementation was used.
+It can be found on GitHub at https://github.com/ivanseidel/LinkedList.
+It was included as a dependency using PlatformIO's library management mechanism.

 A library change had to be made to get it to work with the OLED display supplied.
 Specifically, in Adafruit_SSD1306.h, the appropriate display size had to be selected and the others commented out.
 The correct one was `#define SSD1306_128_64`.

 By default the I<sup>2</sup>C bus speed is fairly slow for graphics.
 To improve on this, in Adafruit_SSD1306.cpp, the `Wire` library include was replaced with `#include <i2c_t3.h>` to make additional Teensy specific I<sup>2</sup>C functions available.
 These were then used in `GfxEngine::begin()` as follows: